navirobayo/navirobayo/README.md

 <!--END_SECTION:waka-->

-⚫ Hello there,
+⚫ Hello there

-⚫ Check out Mi Terra App, an app to manage farming businesses, available in the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)
+⚫ Check out my work on the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)

+⚫ I find interesting to use technology to provide an automated and sustainable future in my region, Colombia.

 ⚫ Feel free to message me on [Discord](https://discord.com/invite/M4wTh36A3N), we can talk about programming, tattoos or motorbikes